 Picking towns for “best places to retire” lists can get to be a lot like selecting prom dates – the bright lights overshadow the deserving candidates who don’t get asked to the big party.
 All too often the result is best places to retire myopia – too many lists that share the same old towns and cities – Asheville, Athens, Austin, Beaufort, etc. Don’t miss Part 2 of this series: “Beyond Asheville: More Under-rated Places to Retire“, or Part 3: 5 More Under-Appreciated Places to Retire.

 This week we set out to identify 20 best retirement towns that aren’t on that many lists.
 We looked for towns that we know are terrific, but don’t seem to have the press that their more famous brethren do.
 Some will be familiar and some will not.
 Our apologies to all of the other great places to retire whose lights are still hiding under the basket; please give us your nominations in the Comments section below.
-Note: Topretirements came out with a new installment of 10 More Under-rated Places to Retire in February, 2011.

 Bisbee, Arizona.
 Bisbee is an historic mining town in south central Arizona, almost at the Mexican border.
 If you are looking for an interesting, off-beat place to retire, Bisbee might be the place.